Long-Distance Relationship Challenges and Lessons

 How much are you willing to give to bridge the distance?

 In this modern time, maintaining relationships can be challenging.
-The idea of monogamy is sometimes ignored as modern society and the “millennial way of thinking” has begun to blur the line that separates the idea of being in a relationship with that of being single.
+The idea of monogamy is sometimes ignored as modern society and the “millennial way of thinking” has begun to blur the line that separates the idea of being in a relationship from that of being single.

 Those who choose to maintain a conventional relationship have to deal with the pressure and challenges.
 After all, no relationship is completely spared from conflicts especially in this age of technology and social media.
 So in this case, if we add in the factor of long-distance, the challenge intensifies even more.

 If you’re wondering about the potentials of long-distance relationships, you’ve come exactly to the right place.
-This site is where we can explore this subject as we try to determine the most crucial factors that have a major impact on such a challenging set up.
+This site is where we can explore this subject as we try to determine the most crucial factors that have a major impact on such a challenging setup.

 By all means, long-distance relationships are possible to maintain and can be outright successful just as long as you and your partner agree to make it work in the best way you can.